teuben/gbtoy/README.md

 # gbtoy

-toying with gbt spectra in python
+Toying with gbt spectra in python.
+This repo can also install it's own python (anaconda3) if you to shield yourself from a system version.
+You can also try making your own virtual conda environment using the system conda.
+See Makefile for targets.

 ## notes